qixils/minecraft-crowdcontrol/README.md

 - `!zombified_piglin`

 ### Enchantments
-Applies an enchantment to our held item
+Applies an enchantment to our held item.
+Optionally allows setting an enchantment level from 1 to 32767.
 - `!aqua_affinity`
 - `!bane_of_arthropods`
 - `!bind` -- curse of binding